 And just when a silly little Witch bested Emma last week, she demonstrated her strengths by not only surviving the fall but assembling the bridge when all Regina wanted her to do was re-tie the rope.
 Her abilities even left the former Evil Queen in awe as she states that her anger comes from the fact that Emma’s been wasting her potential instead of embracing it.

-When Snow and Charming offer to take care of Henry while Emma learns to control her magic, she tells them that Henry’s enjoyed spending time with Hook and the grandparents aren’t exactly pleased with the fact that they aren’t as “hip”.
-When they later find out that the only person who can help Ariel is Hook, they offer to baby sit Henry, and Charming thinks it’s wise to teach him how to drive a car.
+When Snow and Charming offer to take care of Henry while Emma learns to control her magic, she tells them that Henry’s enjoyed spending time with Hook and the grandparents aren’t exactly pleased with the fact that they aren’t as “hip.”
+When they later find out that the only person who can help Ariel is Hook, they offer to babysit Henry, and Charming thinks it’s wise to teach him how to drive a car.
 While Charming takes a seat in the passenger’s seat, Snow stands back and watches them in disbelief.
 And though the act is prodigiously dangerous and something no one should ever attempt with a child who’s not of the legal driving age, the Charmings’ attempt to get their groove back provided the episode with necessary, lighthearted fun.

-Speaking of bonding with Henry, he and Killian have formed quite the relationship.
+Speaking of bonding with Henry, he and Killian have formed quite a relationship.
 It’s no longer just about Emma, but it’s about her loved ones as well, who are slowly but surely becoming his as well.
 The amount of comfort present within them as they played with dice and placed what seemed to be bets on French Fries was heartwarming.
 But what stood out most to us is that even though he admitted to cheating at times during the game, when he momentarily left him behind to speak with the Charming, he told him to keep practicing.
 At the end of the day, Hook knows the difference between right and wrong, and though nobody is perfect, we respect the fact that at the end of the tale, he made certain to show Henry that the honorable method is preferable.

-When he lost Liam under the ruling of a corrupt king that forced them to venture off into Neverland the first time, the noble Lieutenant concealed his heart from the world in an attempt to detach himself from anything but a life of fighting for order.
+When he lost Liam under the rule of a corrupt king that forced them to venture off into Neverland for the first time, the noble Lieutenant concealed his heart from the world in an attempt to detach himself from anything but a life of fighting for order.
 When he fell in love with Milah and had her taken away from him, he left everything behind and focused on vengeance.
 But it was meeting and falling in love with Emma Swan that instilled hope and life back into his heart.
-It was her drive, audaciousness, and genuinely kind heart that inspired him to believe that if he tried to be the man he used to, he’d be worthy of loving her.
+It was her drive, audaciousness, and genuinely kind heart that inspired him to believe that if he tried to be the man he used to be, he’d be worthy of loving her.
 However, being separated from her, not being able to love her, and losing the hope that she’d evoked in him causes him to believe that a life of piracy will mend the emptiness left behind in his heart.

 Colin O’Donoghue ceaselessly leaves us in awe, but his tearful confession to Ariel this week had us crying as well.
 The sincerity and heartfelt remorse he was able to project onto Hook’s expression is remarkably commendable.
 You could feel the guilt that haunted his year alone through the pain in his voice and the heartbreak in his eyes.
 O’Donoghue delivered those scenes beautifully, and even before Hook apologizes to Ariel, that same pain is present in his expression as she jumps off the ship, and the guilt of what he’d done immediately makes its way into his heart thus, projecting the instant regret he felt over his actions.
 Additionally, the genuine concern in his voice when Zelena revealed that Ariel had found Eric was endearing—once more, the heartfelt need to be certain that his mistake didn’t ruin a couple’s happiness forever was immediately felt because of O’Donoghue’s performance.